 \section{Determining the number of clusters}

-The decision on the ``true" number of clusters can be made using different criteria.
-A common approach is to identify the ``true" number based on the cluster distribution where clusters have the highest possible compactness and the largest possible separation margins.
-This means that determining the ``true" number of clusters can be considered as a multiobjective problem, where the number is defined as a trade-off between compactness and separability.
+Deciding on the ``true" number of clusters can be guided by various criteria.
+A common strategy is to select the number of clusters that yields a distribution with maximum compactness and maximum separation.
+In this sense, determining the ``true" number of clusters becomes a multiobjective problem, where the chosen number represents a balance between compactness and separability.

-Both compactness and separability indices are scaled to the range $[0,1]$, allowing direct comparison between them.
-Each cluster solution is represented as a point in the $2$-dimensional space, where the first component is the compactness index and the second is the separability index.
-These points fall within the box $[0,1] \times [-1,1] \subset \mathbb{R}^2$, and the collection of these points is referred to as the \textit{decision-space plot}.
+Both the compactness and separability indices are scaled to the range $[0,1]$, allowing direct comparison between them.
+Each cluster solution is represented as a point in a two-dimensional space, where the first coordinate corresponds to the compactness index and the second to the separability index.
+All such points lie within the box $[0,1] \times [0,1] \subset \mathbb{R}^2$, and the set of these points is referred to as the \textit{decision-space plot}.

 Within this plot, the solution corresponding to the optimal number of clusters is found among the non‑dominated points.
 It is worthwhile to choose the solution with the highest separability index among the non-dominated solutions to represent the optimal number of clusters as it provides the most distinct cluster structure.
 The number of clusters associated with other non‑dominated points may also be viewed as plausible candidates for the ``true" number of clusters.

 To scalarize this two‑objective problem, we proceed as follows.
 For a given $k$-partition of the dataset and any $\varepsilon \in [0,1]$, we combine the compactness and separability indices into a single criterion:

-with $C_k(\varepsilon)$ and $\hat{s}_k$ defined in \eqref{epsiloncompactdis} and \eqref{sepindextotal1}, respectively.
+where $C_k(\varepsilon)$ and $s_k$ are defined in \eqref{epsiloncompactdis} and \eqref{sepindextotal1}, respectively.
 Among all the non-dominated points of the decision-space plot, the minimal value of $T_k(\varepsilon)$ identifies the true number of clusters.
 This scalarization of the two objectives yields a selection rule that favors cluster configurations with higher separability.